-If cleaning the heat exchanger becomes necessary, follow the below procedures and refer to FIGURE 1 when disassembling unit.
+If cleaning the heat exchanger becomes necessary, follow the below procedures and refer to figure 1 when disassembling unit.
 Use papers or protective covering in front of furnace while removing heat exchanger assembly.

-- 1 Turn off electrical and gas supplies to the furnace. - 2 Remove the furnace access panels. - 3 Disconnect the 2 wires from the gas valve. - Remove gas supply line connected to gas valve.
-Remove the burner box cover (if equipped) and remove gas valve/manifold assembly. - 5 Remove sensor wire from sensor.
-Disconnect 2-pin plug from the ignitor. - 6 Disconnect wires from flame roll-out switches. - 7 Disconnect combustion air intake pipe.
-It may be necessary to cut the existing pipe to remove burner box assembly. - 8 Remove four burner box screws at the vestibule panel and remove burner box.
-Set burner box assembly aside.
+- 1 Turn off electrical and gas supplies to the furnace. - 2 Remove the burner access panel. - 3 Mark all gas valve wires and disconnect them from valve - 4 Remove gas supply line connected to gas valve. - 5 Remove sensor wire from flame sensor.
+Disconnect2-pin plug from the ignitor. - 6 Disconnect wires from flame roll-out switches. - 7 Remove four burner assembly screws at the vestibule panel and remove gas valve /manifold and burner box as a single unit.